emmakjoergensen/DTU-Wind-B-0107/README.md

 Authors: Emma Koch Jørgensen and Freja Rølle Jakobsen

-The files in this repository is made up of Python and CSV files.
+The files in this repository is made up of CSV and Python files.

+CSV files:
+- 'UTM_coordinates_Horn.csv' contains latitude and longitude coordinates, elevation, UTM easting and UTM northing coordinates.
+Obtained from EMODnet.
+- 'UTM_filter_coordinates_Thor.csv' contains latitude and longitude coordinates, elevation, UTM easting and UTM northing coordinates.
+Obtained from EMODnet, but filtered to the specific site.
+- 'Optimized_coordinates_3a_Horn.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 3a for Horns Rev 1
+- 'Optimized_coordinates_3b_Horn.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 3b for Horns Rev 1
+- 'Optimized_coordinates_3a_Thor.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 3a for Thor Wind Farm
+- 'Optimized_coordinates_3b_Thor.csv' contains UTM coordinates of wind turbines positions after optimization on scenario 3b for Thor Wind Farm

 Python files:
 - '1_Horn.py' contains the code for scenario 1, an optimization of LCoE at Horns Rev 1, focusing solely on steel usage in the foundation.